StuWatson/propawhat/README.md

 ## Install on Windows
 Untested - contributions welcomed
+I think there may be some issues with the img sending because of different types of slashes between Windows and Linux but I haven't tested

+## Images
+If you set `img_enabled` to `true` in `config.json`, the script will pick an image at random from the `/img` folder and send it with your message.
+You can add as many images as you want to `/img` with any filenames - it will list the dir and then choose one at random.

 ## Current Limitations/Notes -
-- Browser window must be full screen and can't be run in the background
 - Your Whatsapp account may be banned after some hours of use, so best to use a virtual phone number/e sim or only work with small batches of varying message content
-- Would be better to have this packaged for non technical users

 ## Configuration
 `config.json` allows you to configure the paramters of the script
+- `user_data_path` and `profile_directory` point Selenium to your Chrome Profile (with Whatsapp already logged in) see Setting Up Chrome profile section for more info
 - `url` is the url from which to retrieve the phone numbers
 - `messages` is a list of message content texts that are chosen at random for each message
+- `img_enabled` is to enable/disable sending images, see Images section for more info
-- `wait_time` is how long to wait before sending message after opening Whatsapp Web (random +- 2s)
+- `open_wait` is how long to wait before sending message after opening Whatsapp Web (random +- 2s)
-- `tab_close` boolean, whether or not to close the tab after sending
-- `close_time` how long to wait after sending before closing the tab (random +- 2s)
-- `number_refresh_wait` how long to wait after clicking refresh number.
-You may have to increase this during high traffic/DDoS
-- `page_load_wait_time` how long to wait for CloudFlare bot detection when first hitting numbers web page
+- `click_wait` how long to wait between clicks when sending Whatsapp message